DeathGumi/Food-Truck-Finder/README.md

 # Sept 30th

 - [ ] Maybe add food truck and save somewhere (can add image)
+    - [x] Can add image
+    - [ ] Fix delete foodtruck
+    - [x] menu is able to work properly
+    - [ ] need to set if review is added change review on the main
 - [ ] Reformat a little make page look better (different fonts) / See what to add or remove
     - [ ] Still need to fix modal make look better
     - [ ] Maybe change the color of the font